-- 151. (1) When giving notice of a motion, a Member must deliver to the Secretary a signed copy of the notice on any working day of the House for placing on the Order Paper. - (2) Written notices of motion delivered to the Secretary after 12:00 on any working day may be placed on the Order Paper of the second sitting day thereafter and not earlier, unless in a particular case the Speaker determines otherwise. - (3) Except with the unanimous concurrence of all the Members present, no motion may be moved on the day on which notice thereof is given. - (a) When the House is in recess, a Member who intends to move a motion during the next ensuing session after the recess must submit a written and signed notice thereof to the Secretary so as to reach the Secretary not later than five days before the day for which it is to be set down. - (b) A motion referred to in paragraph (a) must be treated as if notice of the motion had been given in accordance with Subrule (1) and must be set down by the Secretary on the Order Paper for a day determined by the Programming Authority. - (c) If the motion is set down for the first day of the next ensuing session, the Secretary must send a copy of the Order Paper to every Member, at least fourteen days before the day for which the motion is set down.
+- 151. (1) When giving notice of a motion a member must- - (a) read it aloud and deliver at the table a signed copy of the notice; or - (b) deliver to the Secretary a signed copy of the notice on any working day of the House, for placing on the Order Paper. - (2) Written notices of motion delivered to the Secretary after 12:00 on any working day may be placed on the Order Paper of the second sitting day thereafter and not earlier, unless in a particular case the Speaker determines otherwise.

+- (3) Except with the unanimous concurrence of all the members present, no motion may be moved on the day on which notice thereof is given. - (4) (a) When the House is in recess, a member who intends to move a motion during the next ensuing session after the recess must submit a notice thereof, written and signed to the Secretary so as to reach the Secretary not later than five days before the day for which it is to be set down. - (b) A motion referred to in paragraph (a) must be treated as if notice of motion had been given in accordance with subrule (1), and must be set down by the Secretary on the Order Paper for a day determined by the Programming Authority. - (c) If the motion is set down for the first day of the next ensuing session, the Secretary must send a copy of the Order Paper to every member, by ordinary post, at least fourteen days before the day for which the motion is set down.

-Acting for absent member
+Acting for an absent member